MicrosoftDocs/well-architected/well-architected/cost/optimize-checklist.md

   - Recommendations in [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/overview)
   - Recommendations using [Reservation REST APIs](/rest/api/consumption/reservationrecommendations/list)

 - **Use savings plans**.
 By using savings plans, you get the most flexible savings for dynamic workloads, while accommodating planned or unplanned changes.
-With savings plan, you commit to a fixed, hourly, dollar amount, collectively, on compute services, globally.
+With savings plans, you commit to a fixed, hourly, dollar amount, collectively, on compute services, globally.
   - [Savings plans](/azure/cost-management-billing/savings-plan)

 - **Use Azure reservations**.
 You get the greatest cost savings for stable, predictable workloads with no planned changes by using reserved instances or capacity.
 Consider that you're often committing to specific SKUs, throughput, or utilization targets, often in a particular Azure region.